showdownspace/showdown.space/events/code-in-the-wind-1/index.md

     image: 'https://user-images.githubusercontent.com/193136/167690035-3f63c7b4-6618-4f8a-bbec-ff8d25c46b7f.png'
     message: |
       Working with Tailwind CSS in Visual Studio Code?
 Let IntelliSense extension help you with advanced features such as autocomplete, syntax highlighting, and linting. → <a target="_blank" rel="noopener" href="https://github.com/tailwindlabs/tailwindcss-intellisense">https://github.com<wbr />/tailwindlabs<wbr />/tailwindcss-intellisense</a>
+    contributed: |
+      a prize bundle into the prize pool (selected by 4th ranked contestant).
+The prize bundle consists of (1) a free Microsoft certification exam voucher, (2) a career mentoring session with a senior Microsoft executive, (3) a digital tree on Ecomatcher, and (4) 3 months of PC game pass.
     links:
       - name: 'Thailand Cloud Skills Challenge'
         url: 'https://aka.ms/CloudSkillsChallengeTH'